astronomer/docs/astro/cloud-ide/deploy-project.md

 :::caution

 <!-- id to make it easier to remove: cloud-ide-preview-banner -->
 The Cloud IDE is currently in _Public Preview_ and it is available to all Astro customers.
 It is still in development and features and functionality are subject to change.

-Creating projects in the Cloud IDE does not affect running tasks on existing Deployments.
-If you have feedback on the Cloud IDE you'd like to share, you can submit it on the [Astro Cloud IDE product portal](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).
+If you have any feedback, please submit it to the [Astro Cloud IDE product portal](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).
 :::

 After you've created a pipeline in the Cloud IDE, you can deploy it to Astro as part of your Cloud IDE project and run tasks using an existing schedule.
 To deploy a pipeline from the Cloud IDE, you first push the pipeline to a GitHub repository and then you deploy it to Astro using the CI/CD script included with the Cloud IDE.